Anne-LiseHow/Breast-Cancer-Classifier-Nov2022/Analysis Report.md

 |**0**|130|3|
 |**1**|7|63|

-Matrix 4.1: Confusion Matrix for Logistic Regression The test error, 0.049, of the model shows that approximately 95% of predictions are accurate.
+The test error, 0.049, of the model shows that approximately 95% of predictions are accurate.
 From the confusion matrix, we can deduce that 7 malignant observations were classified as benign, while 3 benign diagnosis were classified as malignant.

 ### LASSO Regression
 In the LASSO regression, the same training and testing data set as in logistic regression were used, which will facilitate comparison of models.
 Firstly, a LASSO regression has been performed using the whole data for a range of values of λ, the tuning parameter.
-From Figure 4.3, as λ increases, Cell Size is the first variable to be dropped out, followed by Mitoses, Marginal Adhesion, and so on.
+From the figure below, as λ increases, Cell Size is the first variable to be dropped out, followed by Mitoses, Marginal Adhesion, and so on.

 ![Effect of Lambda](Images/Loglambda.png)

-Figure 4.3: Effect of lambda on the data

 To find out the optimal value of λ, a 10-fold cross-validation was used to fit the LASSO regression with different values of λ.
 The value of λ which minimises mean square error is 0.01.
 A LASSO regression was fitted using this specific value and the training data, and the model was then used to predict the test data.